commercialhaskell/stack/doc/topics/debugging.md

   to any test suites and benchmarks.

-To enable compilation with profiling options by default you can add the following to a project-level or global YAML configuration file:
+To enable compilation with profiling options by default you can add the following to a project-level or global configuration file:

 ~~~yaml
 build: